lbrclbrc/my_coin/whitepaper_draft.md

 **Initialization rules:**

-- For a new account, or an account that has never applied for anything, the defaults are:
+- For a new account (an account whose on-chain state has not been modified before), the defaults are:
   - `color = 0`;
   - `ID` is considered unset;
   - `master_seed_hash` is considered unset;
   - `token` defaults to a value of “32 bytes of all zeros”.
-- As long as `color ≠ 0`, an `ID` must be written; this is a hard constraint at the chain level;
+- As long as `color ≠ 0`, an `ID` must be set; this is a hard constraint at the chain level;
 - When an account is upgraded to `color = 1`, the node must permanently record the binding between this address and `(ID, master_seed_hash, token)` in its state, for later compliance, audit, and accountability.

 ---